 Where to Stay in Luxor

 Sofitel Winter Palace is Luxor’s most grand and beautiful hotel.
 The colonial-style hotel was built in the 19th century and has sprawling gardens that overlook the Nile.
 It has a beautiful pool and a couple of great restaurants on site.
 The hotel is conveniently located near the Luxor Temple and Mummification Museum.
 It’s also walkable to many restaurants and shops.
-It’s definitely worth the splurge if it’s in your budget.
+It’s worth the splurge if it’s in your budget.

 Day 6-7: Cairo